chingchenms/llvm/docs/Coroutines.rst

 """"""""""

 A pointer to the coroutine frame.
-This should be the same pointer that was returned by prior `coro.init` call.
+This should be the same pointer that was returned by prior `coro.begin` call.

 Example (allow heap allocation elision):
 """"""""""""""""""""""""""""""""""""""""